albertsikkema/albertsikkema.github.io/about.markdown

 I like to work on projects that help improve society, promote a healthy lifestyle and help prevent sickness and disease.
 I'm interested in open-source projects, mainly aimed at healthcare and artificial intelligence.

-Check out some of my work [GitHub](https://github.com/albertsikkema)
+Check out some of my work at [GitHub](https://github.com/albertsikkema)

 And look me up on [Linkedin](https://www.linkedin.com/in/albert-sikkema/)